1unar-Eclipse/GalaxiteUtils/README.md

 - Bug fixes
 - Correcting random inconsistencies

-I'll take a bit longer with modules, don't want them to be doing anything harmful, but I'm not against them.
+I'll take a bit longer with modules, don't want them to be doing anything harmful, but I'm not against them being a part of a PR.
 If you want to make a new module, in addition to normal Latite module things, make sure to add the following to the start of any file:
 ```ts
 import notOnGalaxite from "index";
 ```